sangram0022/user_mn_ui/suggetions/code-quality-architecture.md

 ## 7. State Management
 - **Current Approach**: Using React Context for auth
-- **Considerations**: For complex state, evaluate Zustand or Redux Toolkit if the app grows

 - **Data Fetching**: Consider React Query (TanStack Query) for server state management

 ## Priority Implementation: